When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 4. Antibiotics

-5. Short Transit Time
+5. Rapid Transit Time (Diarrhea)

 The brighter red the stool, the closer the bleed is to the exit!
 If you have bright red bleeding, it’s usually due to hemorrhoids.
 If your stool is black and looks like coffee grounds, the bleeding is higher up in your GI tract.
 Notify your primary care provider because coffee-ground-type stool is a worrisome side effect.